Charlie's Angels: Collectible items

+A coupon for the Charlie's Angels dolls by Hasbro.

 During the TV show's run, Hasbro Industries produced an extensive range of Charlie's Angels merchandise, which was distributed in the United States, the United Kingdom, and other international markets.
 A numerous variety of collectible items were produced, including two versions of dolls, board games, numerous posters, several sets of trading cards, notebooks, a lunchbox and thermos set, a Charlie's Angels toy van, children's beauty products and even record albums.
 Author Sherrie A. Inness, in the text 'Disco Divas: Women and Popular Culture in the 1970s' writes that "Charlie's Angels merchandise was big business, Hasbro spent over $2.5 million to advertise its Charlie's Angels dolls".

 In the United Kingdom, as was common with many popular American programs of the era, a series of tie-in hardcover annuals were published by World International Publishing Ltd, containing stories, comics, photos, puzzles and features on the stars.
 There are four Charlie's Angels annuals in total.

 Although it was not connected to the show, a 1976 poster of Farrah Fawcett sporting a red bathing suit became the biggest selling poster in history with 12 million copies sold.
 This poster also helped the burgeoning popularity of the series.
 The red swimsuit that helped make Farrah Fawcett a 1970s icon became part of the Smithsonian's collection in 2011.
 The picture has been immortalized as a Black Label Barbie Collection doll and the legendary red bathing suit has been donated to the Smithsonian Institution in Washington, D.C.
 The designer of that swimsuit is Norma Kamali.